 - Psychotherapy is geared towards a longer-term exploration of deeply ingrained ways of being and making sense of one's place in the universe.
 It can be effective at addressing hard-to-reach belief structures that hold us back from creating the kind of life that we want.

-The duration of psychotherapy is open-ended, and the work is about the progressive refinement and deepening of one's understanding and relationship to self.
+The duration of psychotherapy is open-ended, and the work is about the progressive refinement and deepening of one's understanding and relationship to self and other.

 Whatever your intentions, our sessions will be a space for you to discover and explore the meanings you have made about your life, and how these influence your present experience and potential future.

 Together we will work to discover solutions that either move you beyond your current situation, or help to reframe that which must be accepted.

 Such work often leads people to fresh perspectives on old problems, or to identify and implement practical changes, both of which effect significant improvements in the quality of one's life.

 Frequently reported benefits include better relationships and a marked decrease in feelings of anxiety and depression, which in turn frees up more energy and attention.

 Research suggests that successful outcomes in therapy are correlated less with specific therapeutic modalities, and are more dependent on the relationship between therapist and client.